Can You Refinance Before Selling Your Home, And Should You?

 Change Your Loan Type

-Many homeowners refinance their government-backed loans to conventional loans as soon as they build enough equity.
-For example, you must pay a mortgage insurance premium throughout the life of an FHA loan if you bring less than 10% for a down payment.
+Many borrowers refinance their government-backed loans to conventional loans as soon as they build enough equity.
+For example, you must pay a mortgage insurance premium throughout the life of a Federal Housing Administration (FHA) loan if you bring less than 10% for a down payment.

 Unlike other types of loans, you can use the money from a cash-out refinance for almost any purpose.
 Many homeowners take cash-out refinances to pay off debt.
 This is because mortgage loans have lower interest rates than most credit cards and other loan types.